-This is just a fabulous book!
+Saint Fernando III, A Kingdom for Christ is just a fabulous book!
 I have not read a more interesting, concise, and Catholic life of a saint.
 Honestly.
 I marvel that such an edifying book could be written in these days.
-Here's a bit of the story.

-Saint Fernando III was born in the Castilian kingdom of what we would now call Spain.
-He continued the noble Reconquest of his kingdom in the line of the legendary Rodrigo, El Cid and his own grandfather Alfonso who began a most successful campaign against the Moslem invaders.
+Saint Fernando III was the son of a long line of kings in Spain and was born in 1199 in the Castilian kingdom of what we would now call Spain.
+He continued the noble Reconquest of his kingdom as begun by the legendary Rodrigo, El Cid, and his own grandfather, Alfonso, who began a most successful campaign against the Moslem invaders.

 The author, James Fitzhenry uses many excellent sources to recount for us what a giant effort the Reconquest must have been.
-We had had no idea of the astonishing miracles that God granted to these men, the distances they traveled, the terrain, and the deceits they suffered in their heroic attachment to their duties of state.
+I had had no idea of the astonishing miracles that God granted to these men, the distances they traveled, the terrain, and the deceits they suffered in their heroic attachment to their Catholic Faith and duties of state.

-King St. Fernando, especially, did all for the love of God which is what all of the Roman Catholic saints did by the time they died.
 His heroic and focused love of God set him above all around him.
-In the end, we know him as an incorrupt saint whose body can still be seen in the Cathedral of Seville!
-Incorrupt.
+In the end, we know him as an incorrupt saint whose body can still be seen in the Cathedral of Seville.
+Incorrupt!
 I rejoice to know that this story is so true.
+So refreshing.

 Many teachers and parents search for good Catholic books for boys.
 Start right here with Saint Fernando.
 Both ladies and gentlemen, boys and girls will appreciate this fast action story of this Catholic king, a true Catholic king and Catholic knight.

-This is a very edifying book and it is told from a historical perspective that does not stoop to false chivalry, made up discussions, the denigration of women, or long detailed stories of debauchery.
+This is a very edifying book and it is told from a historical perspective that includes:

 If you are named Fernando or Ferdinand or know someone who is so named they might be interested to know that Fernando is a Spanish name that means adventurer or courageous.
 The name is popular because Saint Ferdinand of Castile (13th century) was a great Catholic king of Castile and Leon.